electro-plugins/selenia/Readme.md

 selenia module:install-plugin
 ```

-and select `admin-module` from the displayed list, or type
+and select `selenia-plugins/admin-module` from the displayed list, or type

 ```shell
 selenia module:install-plugin selenia-plugins/admin-module